cvazquezlos/BREMS-Library-App/README.md

 We use [Trello](https://trello.com/b/3hdFhIap/brems) and SCRUM because we think is the best way to work in a group.

 #### Views of app
 This app contains views (each page which makes this website useful).
 As a library, the home page contains a list of all books and magazines avaible.
+This design is originally made by @annyCS.

 | View      | Screenshot                  | View         | Screenshot                    |
 |-----------|-----------------------------|--------------|-------------------------------|